 There are different types of manuscripts published in IJEHSR, including Editorials, Original Research Articles, Review Articles, Short Communications, Commentaries, Obituaries and Case Studies.
 Please see the brief guide to submission for more information.

 IJEHSR follows Vancouver style of referencing, the referencing list for all types of articles must be set accordingly.

 Editorials are short, invited opinions from the author that discuss an issue of immediate importance to the community.
-Editorials should be no more than 1000 words total, a minimal number of references (definitely no more than 10), and preferably no figures or tables (only 1 from either of the two can be incorporated).
+Editorials should be limited to 1000 to 1500 words total, a minimal number of references (no more than 10), and preferably no figures or tables.
 Should not have more than 3 authors.

 Short Communications may focus on a particular aspect of a problem or a new finding that is expected to have a significant impact.
 Short Communications are limited to 3000 words.
 The paper should contain Structured Abstract (including background, methodology, results, and conclusion), Keywords, Main Body, Conclusion, Conflicts of interest, Acknowledgment, Funding Source & Reference section.
-The manuscript should contain no more than 6 figures or tables, combined.
-The abstract is limited to 200 words.
+The manuscript should contain no more than one figure or table, combined.
+The abstract is limited to 100-150 words.

 Review Articles provide a comprehensive summary of previous research studies on a certain topic.
 Reviews commonly cite approximately 100 primary research articles.
 A review article to be published in IJEHSR must include Structured Abstract (including background, methodology*, results, and conclusion) Keywords, Main body, followed by Conclusion, Conflicts of interests, Acknowledgment, Funding Source & Reference section.
 The main body of the review article can be sub-divided with sub-headings. (for Systematic reviews & meta-analysis see PRISMA guidelines)